 8. Learn to Surf

-Yes, Maui is famous for massive seasonal waves on the North Shore, but don’t let that scare you away from what could be the best experience of your life in small, gentle waves on the South or West Shore.
+Yes, Maui is famous for massive seasonal waves on the North Shore, but don’t let that scare you away from what could be the best experience of your life in small, gentle waves on the South or West shore.
 Maui surf lessons are offered for beginners as well as those who have a few waves already under their belt.

 Learning to surf is fun, and great exercise.
 You can do both group surf lessons or private surf lessons depending on how much one-on-one assistance you want.